The story behind our new documentary: Shoreline

 Our new documentary “SHORELINE: The Paddle Against Plastic” uncovers plastic pollution in Lake Ontario

-The reality however, is that our Great Lakes are suffering from a lot of pollution.
-In fact, there is enough plastic flowing into Lake Ontario each year to fill 28 Olympic sized swimming pools .
+The reality, however, is that our Great Lakes are suffering from a lot of pollution.
+In fact, there is enough plastic flowing into Lake Ontario each year to fill 28 Olympic-sized swimming pools.
 A Greener Future has seen this pollution firsthand, having picked up more than 1.6 million pieces of litter to date, ~90% of which is plastic.
 The litter we find on the shores of Lake Ontario is more than just the odd coffee cup or straw that someone may have left behind, it’s also takeout containers, plastic bags, construction materials, fishing gear, styrofoam, and a plethora of unidentifiable plastic pieces.

 Each year, A Greener Future hosts 100 litter cleanups along the shores of Lake Ontario through our Love Your Lakes program.
 During a “normal” year, hundreds of volunteers attend our cleanups and we can pick up anywhere between 80,000 to 110,000 pieces of litter in just two months.
 But, the COVID-19 pandemic changed everything.

-In order to help stop the spread of the virus, all of our public cleanups in 2020 were cancelled.
+To help stop the spread of the virus, all of our public cleanups in 2020 were cancelled.
 Knowing firsthand how much litter is out there, Rochelle Byrne - Founder and Executive Director of AGF - knew she couldn’t let an entire year go by without at least trying to clean up the lake our organization works so hard to protect.

 After doing hundreds of shoreline litter cleanups it became apparent to me that year after year things weren’t getting better.
 We can keep cleaning up the mess, but if we don’t stop waste at its source we’re never going to solve the problem.